100% Polyester - Polyester has the highest crease resistance, retains its shape, has

 Combed cotton - Cotton yarn that has been combed to remove short fibers and to straighten or arrange longer fibers in parallel order.

 Combing - A secondary cleansing process performed to remove additional impurities from the staple fibers after carding.
-This is a better, more refined cotton than carding.
+This is more refined cotton than what is used in carding.

 Compression molded - A solid, pre-formed molded panel that is created using compression.

 Constructed - A constructed cap has buckram backing.

 Cool knit - A variation of pique that results in a waffle-like texture and surface appearance.

 Cotton sheeting - Plain-weave cotton fabric is usually pre-laundered, used for fashion sportswear.
 It's wrinkled to create crinkle cotton.

 Cover-stitch - Double-needle stitch that is used to secure seams and give a finished look.
 Cover stitching is often found around armholes and the cuffs, common in knit shirts.